FairGrad: Fairness Aware Gradient Descent: FairGrad for -fairness

-To update the parameters $\theta \in \nsetR^D$ of the model $\fh[_\theta]{}$, we proceed as before, using a gradient descent approach.
-However, first, we notice that given the fairness notions that we consider, solving Problem~\eqref{app:eq:mainoptepslag} is equivalent to solving
+\paragraph{Updating the Model.} To update the parameters $\theta \in \nsetR^D$ of the model $\fh[_\theta]{}$, we proceed as before, using a gradient descent approach.
+However, first, we notice that given the fairness notions that we consider, Equation~\eqref{app:eq:mainoptepslag} is equivalent to

 Since the additional terms in the optimization problem do not depend on $\fh[_\theta]{}$, the main difference between exact and $\epsilon$-fairness is the nature of the weights.
 More precisely, at iteration $t$, the update rule becomes